naveenkratos/YtToItunesMusic/README.md

 By following above instructions, your youtube playlist will be in sync with your itunes playlist.
 EveryTime your open your laptop the YT -> iTunes playlist starts syncing.
-Connect your iphone to laptop, so that your iphone will also be in sync with YT playlist.
+Connect your iphone to laptop, And Sync music so that your iphone will also be in sync with itunes -> YT playlist.

 **Note: while Syncing or running scripts if itunes opens by itself dont close it.**